I’m a bit of a bah-humbug when it comes to christmas cheer.

 It really is hard to get your head around how big Australia is until you travel through it and understand the challenges faced in some communities.
 Despite the fact that Australia is a rich country, only roughly a third of people in remote communities have access to a library and books.

 In 2012 the ILF supplied 85,000 books in 230 remote communities.
-The foundation started from humble beginnings after Suzy – an independent bookshop owner – asked herself that question and set up what has grown into one of Australia’s great success stories in its own right, making a real difference to the lives of children in remote communities.
-A read of the ILF’s history and approach reveals why it works so well.
+The foundation started from humble beginnings after Suzy Wilson – an independent bookshop owner – set up what has grown into one of Australia’s great success stories in its own right, making a real difference to the lives of children in remote communities.
+A read of the ILF’s history reveals why it works so well.

 Relationships with communities have been built on respect, understanding and true consultation.
 More than half of Indigenous families living in very remote communities speak an Indigenous language in the home.
 (ABS, 2001) Therefore, some children need extra assistance to learn English as a second language.
 The foundation promotes both cultural and English literacy side-by-side.